code-warrior/a-proposal-for-ev-chargers-on-the-main-uhart-campus/deckset/index.md

 ## Random Installation Notes
 ### Indoors
-* If chargers with mobile phone app capabilities are installed in a subterranean location, where a 4G signal is not available, then a repeater would need to be installed.
+* If chargers with mobile phone app capabilities are installed in a subterranean location where a 4G signal is not available, then a repeater would need to be installed.

 ---